Sao Paulo, Brazil

 We asked people about the cost of living in Sao Paulo, they wrote:

 "The cost of living in Sao Paulo is generally considered to be high.
 Rental prices for a nice 1 bedroom apartment in Sao Paulo, Brazil can range from around $800 to $1,500 USD per month, while a nice 2 bedroom apartment can range from around $1,200 to $2,000 USD per month.
-Eating dinner at a moderately priced restaurant in Sao Paulo, Brazil can cost around $20 USD per person," said one expat.
+Eating dinner at a moderately priced restaurant in Sao Paulo, Brazil can cost around $20 USD per person," remarked one expat living in Sao Paulo.

 What are the visa & residency requirements in Sao Paulo?